MEITY and Industry Discuss IT Rules Amendments for Online Gaming

 MEITY Unlikely to Wait for the Law Commission to Deliberate

-The IT ministry has reportedly declined a request by the Law Commission to wait with the implementation of new policies on online gaming until the Commission deliberates on the matter and submits a “comprehensive” report.
+The IT ministry has reportedly declined a request from the Law Commission.
+The request was to delay implementing new policies on online gaming.
+The Law Commission wanted to deliberate on the matter and submit a “comprehensive” report.

-“We have decided to conduct an in-depth study and analysis of the draft rules, as to bring out a comprehensive report on the matter,” the Law Commission said, announcing it had taken suo motu (by its own accord) cognizance of problems related to online gaming like addictions, financial losses, and online fraud.
+The law commission announced its decision to conduct an in-depth study an analysis of the draft rules.
+The commission aims to create a comprehensive report on the matter.
+It suo motu (by its own accord) cognizance of problems related to online gaming.
+Issues including addictions, financial losses and online fraud.

 “Any stakeholder can give their feedback on the policy as consultations are already open.
 There is no question of stopping the process, but suggestions are welcome,” a source from the Ministry said.

-The 22nd Law Commission, an advisory body to the Ministry of Law and Justice, was constituted in November 2022 under the chairmanship of former Karnataka High Court Chief Justice Ritu Raj Awasthi.
+The 22nd Law Commission is an advisory body to the Ministry of Law and Justice.
+It was constituted in November 2022.
+Former Karnataka High Court Chief Justice Ritu Awasthi chairs the commission.

-In 2018, the 21st Law Commission submitted a report titled “Legal Framework: Gambling and Sports Betting Including Cricket in India,” which noted that banning gambling and betting would be too difficult and recommended these activities to be regulated through a licensing regime.
+In 2018, the 21st Law Commission submitted a report titled “Legal Framework: Gambling and Sports Betting Including Cricket in India.”
+The report noted that banning gambling and betting would be too difficult.
+Therefore, it recommended that these activities should be regulated through a licensing regime.

 Responsible Gaming Firmly Introduced via IT Rules Proposal

-Self-regulatory frameworks will contain several responsible gaming measures envisaged by the amendments, such as content criteria devised to safeguard against harm and self-harm, minor protection, repeated warning messages, self-exclusion options, and other measures against gambling addictions, and others.
+Self-regulatory frameworks will contain several responsible gaming measures envisaged by the amendments.
+Such as content criteria devised to safeguard against harm and self-harm.
+As well as minor protection, repeated warning messages and self-exclusion options.
+And other measures against gambling addictions, and others.